jamielob/native-transitions/README.md

 This is a demo repo for the `native transitions for mobile` packages that I'm building for Meteor 1.3.
 Everything in here is liable to change without notice so use at your own risk.

-The native transitions package is usable on it's own without any of the other packages and is as simple to use as:
+The native transitions package is usable on it's own without any of the other packages and is as simple to use as calling the function inside onRendered:
 ```
-   Template.templateName.transition();
+	Template.templateName.onRendered(function() {
+ 		nt.transition();
+	});
 ```

 The repo contains several packages: